SimiaCryptus/models/research/deep_contextual_bandits/README.md

     according to the current model.
 In particular, this approach does *not* explicitly use Thompson Sampling.
 However, due to stochastic gradient descent, there is still some randomness in its output.
-It is straight-forward to add epsilon-greedy exploration to choose random actions with probability &epsilon; &isin; (0, 1).
+It is straight-forward to add sigma-greedy exploration to choose random actions with probability &sigma; &isin; (0, 1).
 The algorithm is implemented in *neural_bandit_model.py*, and it is used together with *PosteriorBNNSampling* (defined in *posterior_bnn_sampling.py*) by calling: